epfl-ada/ada-2022-project-adamantiumforgers/README.md

-# Does Youtube reflects the overall polarization in the US?
+# Does Youtube reflects the overall political polarization in the US?
 Study of the links between Youtube channel communities thanks to the comments left by users

 By the Adamantium Forgers